 The RESTORE FACTORY SETTINGS menu (Figure 7.35) allows a service technician to restore the dispenser settings to factory default.
-When restoring factory settings, certain settings can be retained such as the defrost schedule, auto-defrost-blackout times, language and units (Imperial or Metric).
+This can be useful when too many settings have been changed and the dispenser is not operating at optimal conditions.
+When restoring factory settings, certain settings can be retained such as the defrost schedule, auto defrost blackout times, language and units (Imperial or Metric).
 Select which settings are to be retained before restoring the factory settings.